Fine Art Insurance

 Storage Insurance

-Whether your artwork is displayed on your home’s walls or kept off-site in a specialist facility, storage insurance protects it from things like fire, flooding, theft, and environmental damage.
+Sometimes artwork may need to be kept off site in a storage facility, so having storage insurance will protect it from things such as fire, flood, theft, and other environmental damage.

 Restoration & Repair Support

-If one of your prized pieces gets damaged, you’ll naturally want it restored properly.
-Many fine art insurance policies give you access to skilled restoration experts without any unnecessary stress or hassle.
+If one of your pieces of art get damaged, you’ll want it to be able to get it restored properly.
+Fine art insurance cover gives you access to restoration experts reducing any unnecessary stress or hassle involved with the organisation.

 Multi-Piece Policies

-If you own multiple items of art, a multi-piece policy will help you keep things simple.
-It brings your whole collection under one tailored plan, often with flexible terms and a premium that’s lower than you might expect.
+If you own multiple pieces of artwork, a multi piece policy will help bring your whole collection under one bespoke plan.
+This usually comes with flexible terms and competitive premium by having one policy.

 Things You Should Know About Fine Art Insurance